How Inter-plugin Communication Shows up in Your Workflow

 The Tonal Balance Bundle plug-ins talk to each other to help you work in these levels of perspectives by using a framework we call Inter-plugin Communication.
 This is not one single feature, but rather a framework that lets iZotope plug-ins work as a team to help you accomplish the kinds of common mix tasks outlined above.
 There are three main areas where Inter-plugin Communication helps:

-1. Level balance: iZotope plug-ins can send information to Visual Mixer to help you address your overall level and stereo balance.
+- Level balance: iZotope plug-ins can send information to

 A mix engineer who just imported session audio into their DAW has some immediate tasks to handle—getting all tracks to a level where they aren’t clipping when summed together, ensuring each instrument is properly represented in terms of volume, and setting up a “soundstage” by panning each sound source left, right, or center.